bobbzorzen/advent-of-code/README.md

-# advent-of-code-2015
+# advent-of-code
-Code repository for 2015's advent of code challenge
+Code repository for advent of code challenges